Bulgaria, situated in the eastern Balkans, has been undergoing a slow and painful transition to a market economy since the end of Communist rule.

 At a glance

-- Politics: Inconclusive elections in May 2013 left the conservative Gerb party short of a working majority
+- Politics: Inconclusive elections in May 2013 resulted in the formation of a government of technocrats

 - Economy: Bulgaria is one of the EU's poorest countries.
 Organised crime and corruption have deterred investors and hindered growth